Tabin2k/Tabin2k/README.md

 ### Hi there 👋

-- 🤔 I’m looking for help with Kodular and Wordpress
+- 🤔 I’m looking for help with HTML.
-- 💬 Ask me about Kodular and Wordpress
-- 📫 How to reach me: https://facebook.com/tabin.ahmedjihad.5